TAP - Teacher Apprentice Program

 Candidates are provided with an introduction to Universal Design for Learning (UDL).
 Emphasis is placed on the three principles of UDL: multiple means of presentation, action and expression, and engagement for instructional planning and implementation.
 Candidates are asked to apply these principles within an educational setting including curriculum, behavior support systems and environment.
 Candidates examine the education unified profession and how UDL is a proactive plan for creating an inclusive environment in which all students receive personalized learning experiences.

 TAP 345.
-Integrating Learning through the Arts (2).
+Integrating Learning Through the Arts (2).

 TAP 401.
 Professional Collaboration in Schools and Communities (3).